fontys-intersect/HoneyShield/readme.md

 <img align="right" width="500" src="Assets/Global_settings.png">

 1. The first input field is used to indicate after how many seconds the seriousness score expires and may be recalculated
-2. The second input field incicates the seconds between attacks before it will count as new attack.
+2. The second input field indicates the seconds between attacks before it will count as new attack.
 3. The third input field indicates after how many days the IP reputation may be renewed.

-**Catagory weights**
+**category weights**
 These settings allow you to effortlessly adjust the weighting of each category in the calculation of the seriousness score.
 In the provided image, you can observe that every category currently carries a weight of 0.33, which is equal for all categories and sums up to 1 in total.
 As an example, depending on your specific situation, you could modify the settings as follows:

 * Duration: 0,2